 WHAT CAN I EXPECT FROM A DNA GROUP?

 The members of a DNA group should be committed to meeting together regularly, usually for about 90 minutes.
-These meetings consist of sharing personal stories and struggles, asking questions, listening to each other, reading scripture, praying, speaking the truth in love, repenting and confessing sin, and listening to the Holy Spirit, and submitting to one another.
-Beyond the weekly meeting, however, DNA groups should seek to build trusting relationships by sharing everyday life together.
+These meetings consist of sharing personal stories and struggles, asking questions, listening to each other, reading scripture, praying, speaking the truth in love, repenting and confessing sin, listening to the Holy Spirit, and submitting to one another.
+Beyond the weekly meeting, however, DNA Groups should seek to build trusting relationships by sharing everyday life together.